iandailis/NES-FPGA/README.md

 * software: C source code for the USB controller.
 * src: Hardware description of the NES.

-To load a game (by default the emulator loads Super Mario Bros):
+To load a game (optional, by default the emulator loads Super Mario Bros):
 1. Download a NES ROM.
 2. Create a hex dump of the ROM using VSCode.
-3. Figure out the mapper information from the iNES header (https://wiki.nesdev.org/w/index.php/INES).
+3. Delete the first line with offset information.
-4. Change the input file and the starting address in cart_init/python parsing/parse.py
+4. Place the dump into cart_init/python parsing/dumps and name it [game_name_no_spaces]_dump.txt
-5. Run the python parser with "python parse.py"
+5. Run the python parser with "python parse.py [game_name_no_spaces]"

-To use a provided ROM, change the source file and the starting address in the python parser to the address specified in CONFIG.txt, then run the parser.
+This initializes prg.mif and chr.mif, which is used by Quartus to initialize the cartridge roms.
+Look at the provided dumps to see the expected format for the parser.
+The iNES header should be the first line of the dump.

 To run:
 1. Open NES.qpf in Intel Quartus (tested on version 18.1).